pypr/compyle/examples/README.rst

 Externs.
 This functionality allows us to link to external code opening up many interesting possibilities.

-Note that as far as CPy is concerned, we need to know if a function needs to be wrapped or somehow injected.
+Note that as far as ComPyle is concerned, we need to know if a function needs to be wrapped or somehow injected.
 Externs offer us a way to cleanly inject external function definitions and use them.
 This is useful for example when you need to include an external CUDA library.

 Let us see how the ``prange`` extern is internally defined::

-  from pysph.cpy.extern import Extern
+  from compyle.extern import Extern

   class _prange(Extern):
       def link(self, backend):